tokengamedev/godot-android-modules/google-play-game-services/README.md

 ### Additional Configuration:
-For the plugin to work follwing changes has to be done
+For the plugin to work following changes has to be done
 1. Setup the Game project and add proper credentials for the project.
 Follow the steps mentioned [here](https://developers.google.com/games/services/console/enabling)
 2. In your app's `AndroidManifest.xml` file, add the following `<meta-data>` element and attributes to the `<application>` element: